What is Considered Reckless Driving in Georgia?

-If the driver was found to be reckless, or was convicted of reckless driving, then it helps prove that you are the victim.
+If the driver was found to be reckless, or was convicted of causing a reckless driving injury, then it helps prove that you are the victim.
 This is helpful in securing compensation for your injuries and losses.
 If the driver was convicted of reckless driving, then you may also be able to pursue punitive damages in your personal injury claim.
 Punitive damages are a way of punishing someone in civil court, making them pay you for the damage they caused.
-Punitive damages are also designed to deter drivers from repeating the same reckless behaviors, but the effectiveness of this method is undetermined.
+Punitive damages are also designed to deter drivers from repeating the same reckless behaviors.
+However, the effectiveness of this method is undetermined.

 Get Legal Help with Your Reckless Driving Personal Injury Claim

 At The Dixon Firm, we work with clients throughout the Metro Atlanta area who have been hurt in auto accidents.
 Contact us today to speak with one of our personal injury attorneys about your accident case.
 We will thoroughly investigate your situation and determine what your best options are to get the compensation you deserve.
-To contact us, call our office at 404-733-1166, complete our online form, or start a live chat via our website.
+Call our office at 404-733-1166 or 888-DIXON-11, complete our online form, or start a live chat via our website.